Things that can be proven and can't be proven (by "proof" I mean very likely probabilistically):

 - Having some sort of Christian doctrine of inerrancy which allows for Biblical errors and mere eyewitness-account accuracy; this view is incoherent.
 It must assume every event had a witness, and those that didn't were revealed by the Holy Spirit and therefore have no errors.
 (But why would God allow some events, those having eyewitness testimony, to have errors?)

-- Revealed religions and revealed spiritual paths are not a trustworthy source of truth and knowledge.
+- Revealed religions and revealed spiritual paths are not trustworthy sources of truth and knowledge.

 - Science claims are true, when having sufficient experimental and observational evidence.
-But note: science is based on the philosophical scientific method, as well as epistemology.
+But note that science is based on philosophy: (1) the scientific method, as well as (2) epistemology.

 - Science is performed by human minds.
 It's weird that minds created by brains study the universe (including brains).